 Since estate plans are legally binding documents, using specific language and properly executing each document is crucial, so your requests can be adequately enforced.

 For example, you will want to ensure that you designate an executor in your will to administer your estate through probate.
-It is important to designate someone who is trustworthy and willing to accept the role because it will be their responsibility to carry out the instructions in your estate plan in accordance with state Probate laws.
+It is important to designate someone who is trustworthy and willing to accept the role because it will be their responsibility to carry out the instructions in your estate plan in accordance with state probate laws.
 You can choose your lawyer or a family member, though you are generally advised to select a legal professional.

 Not having validly executed documents could render them useless in a court of law.
 For example, an improperly executed will be deemed invalid, and you might as well have died without one.